 Let’s say you own a dinosaur theme park (because who wouldn’t want to?) and you need to order lighting for the guest areas.
 Consider the number of ways a person could describe a light bulb: regular light bulb; sixty-watt light bulb; energy-saving light bulb; white light bulb; sixty-watt, frosted, white light bulb, etc.

 The point is, when you tell someone they need to order a light bulb, there are a variety of types that they could come back with, none of which might fit your needs.
 The more people you have making decisions, the more varied the ways that they will describe a product for purchasing.
 And every light bulb you buy that you can’t use is wasted money and time.

 Poor procurement can mean you don’t properly analyze a supplier, resulting in lower quality purchases—or purchases that don’t meet your needs.

 Repeated problems with procurement lead to long-term issues that seriously affect your company.
 These include loss of money and profitability, a bad reputation and negative publicity.

 The obvious result of poor procurement practices is loss of money.
-Having poor procurement strategies means you make redundant purchases, pay too much for transportation, suffer from a lack of quality control or develop problems with contract scope.
+Having poor procurement strategies means you make redundant purchases.
+It also means you pay too much for transportation, lack control, and develop problems with contract scope.
 In other words, you could wind up with safety fencing that doesn’t adequately hold the dinosaurs, tracking devices that don’t track the dinosaurs and emergency shelters that don’t protect park guests.
 That all leads to the kind of financial losses that can sink a company.

-Maybe you won’t face the sort of problems that the people running dinosaur parks face, but having solid procurement practices in place not only helps your company financially, it also solidifies your reputation and enables you to act if things go wrong.
-So if you do have a theme park with dinosaurs on the loose, at least you know procurement wasn’t the problem.
+Maybe you won’t face the sort of problems that the people running dinosaur parks face.
+But, having solid procurement practices in place helps your company financially.
+It also solidifies your reputation and enables you to act if things go wrong.
+So, if you do have a theme park, at least you know procurement wasn’t the problem.